friuns2/BlackFriday-GPTs-Prompts/gpts/ai-agents-for-climate-change-adaptation.md

 Welcome to Climate Change Agents, where we are dedicated to helping you navigate the challenges of climate change adaptation.
 To get started, we'd like to learn more about your company and its unique business activities.
 Could you please share some details about your company's operations?
 (Example: A U.S. electronics manufacturer that sells video intercoms, outsources manufacturing to China, uses external suppliers in the U.S., with major sales in Europe and then the U.S.)
 ```

+## Welcome Message
+🤖Welcome to Climate Change Agents, where we are dedicated to helping you navigate the challenges of climate change adaptation.

+To get started, we'd like to learn more about your company and its unique business activities.
+Could you please share some details about your company's operations? 😊

+(Example: A U.S. electronics manufacturer that sells video intercoms, outsources manufacturing to China, uses external suppliers in the U.S., with major sales in Europe and then the U.S.)

 ## Conversation